zellwk/zellwk.com/src/posts/2020-12-23-moonlander.md

 The Moonlander is an excellent keyboard if you have a permanent work station.
 I wouldn't recommend taking it out every day even though it comes with a travel case for you to move it around.
 Why?
 Because it takes some time to get the optimal tilt/tent position for your hands.
 (I'll talk about how in a bit).

 It has a nice columnar layout, which means keys are arranged vertically in a column as opposed to the diagonal-ish layout that most keyboards have.
 This columnar layout can be hard to get used to at first.
-I'm still trying to get used to it and I'm still hitting the wrong keys occasionally.
+I'm still trying to get used to it, and I'm still hitting the wrong keys occasionally.

 <figure role="figure">
   <img src="/images/2020/moonlander/columnar.png" alt="Columnar layout.">